sohail019/Machine-Learning-And-Blockchain-Lab/LinearRegression/Readme.md

       <li>matplotlib</li>
       <li>scikit-learn</li>
     </ul>
-    <li><strong>Explore the Notebooks and Python Scripts:</strong> Inside this repository, you'll find Jupyter notebooks and
+    <li><strong>Explore the Google Collab and Python Scripts:</strong> Inside this repository, you'll find Google Collab and
       Python scripts that cover the topics of linear regression.
 These resources are designed to guide you through the concepts and implementation step-by-step.</li>
     <li><strong>Experiment with Different Datasets:</strong> To gain a deeper understanding of linear regression, we encourage